 The Function of ROC Group HQ

-Each Group HQ had thirty to fourty ROC monitoring posts within its control.
-Each collecting data from their Ground Zero Indicator (GZI) camera, Bomb Power Indicator (BPI) and radiac Fixed Survey Meter (FSM) and forwarding it to Group for processing.
-Bomb detonation locations and estimated yield were plotted.
-Using this information and the prevailing weather conditions the path of any fallout would be predicted.
+Every Group HQ had thirty to forty ROC monitoring posts within its control.
+Each collecting data from their post instruments and forwarding it to group for processing into bomb detonation locations and estimated yield.
+Using this information and the prevailing weather conditions the path of any fallout could be predicted.
 Radiation readings taken by posts would be used to monitor the path of fallout to confirm the predictions were correct or make adjustments to them.

 Information Gathered by Monitoring Posts

 Whenever a post's BPI detected a bomb pressure reading in excess of 2 kPa, the BPI reading would be immediately passed to group as a 'TOCSIN' message.
 The definition of 'TOCSIN' is interesting bearing in mind the motto of U.K.W.M.O. is 'Sound an Alarm': From Old French toquesain (modern tocsin), from Provençal tocasenh, from tocar 'strike, touch' + senh 'bell'.
+NOUN:2) A bell used to sound an alarm.

 After a one minute delay following the last BPI reading, the GZI cassette papers are retrieved and the details of the spot(s) passed to control as a 'NUCLEAR BURST' message.
 The first sign of fallout would be passed as a 'FIRST FALLOUT' message.
 After this, radiation dose rates would be collected from posts on a regular cycle.